 Academic Student Advising

-Students can meet with the Academic Student Advisor in the KPE Registrar’s Office by appointment.
+Students can meet with an Academic Student Advisor in the KPE Registrar’s Office by appointment.
 Academic advising appointments are recommended for students who would like assistance with degree planning, timetable troubleshooting, academic disruptions and/or personal issues.
-Appointments may be made by contacting email@example.com or via the front counter of the KPE Registrar’s Office.
 For more information about academic student advising please visit http://uoft.me/KPEStudentServices

 Academic Success Support